arpitraj18/atomquest-video-support/README.md

 - **Recording** captures what the SFU receives; quality depends on upstream network.
 - **SQLite** — single-writer, suitable for single-instance.
 For multi-instance production, swap to PostgreSQL.
 - **No end-to-end encryption** — media is terminated at the SFU (standard for any SFU architecture).
-- **Recording feature** is memory-intensive (Puppeteer/Chromium).
-Avoid heavy use on the free-tier VM.
+- **Recording** holds the muxer and the live track set in memory for the call's duration; keep concurrent recordings modest on the free-tier VM.

 ---